megaboich/personal-website/src/posts/2019/2019-03-27-http-for-beginners/index.md

 ## HTTP API Summary

-HTTP is a main transport protocol for the internet.
+- HTTP is a main transport protocol for the internet.
 It is widely used for every application: mobile, desktop, embedded or web.

+- HTTP APIs is a way of communications between applications, devices and services.

-SOAP is a quite old and hard to use protocol.
+- SOAP is a quite old and hard to use protocol.
 But it is still used in enterprises.

-HTTP APIs is a way of communications between applications, devices and services.

-Most of modern APIs use various JSON over HTTP implementation more or less REST compliant.
+- Most of modern APIs use various JSON over HTTP implementation more or less REST compliant.

-GraphQL is a new way of writing and designing APIs which is using special query lanquage to request data and provides JSON as output.
+- GraphQL is a new way of writing and designing APIs which is using special query lanquage to request data and provides JSON as output.